December 2019 Newsletter

 I hope you are finding some time to enjoy the warmer weather and wind down for the Christmas and New Year period.

 I have some news.
-I will be taking up one of the operations manager border roles at Immigration New Zealand (INZ) in Auckland from 6 January 2020.
+I will be taking up one of the roles of operations manager border at INZ (Auckland) as of 6 January 2020.

-This role has been enjoyable.
-I’ve particularly appreciated my interactions with passionate licensed advisers who share our statutory responsibility of protecting the consumers of immigration advice and New Zealand’s reputation as a migration destination.
-I will miss many aspects of being the Registrar of Immigration Advisers, but I am pleased to be staying in the MBIE family.
-No doubt our paths will cross again.
+This role has been enjoyable, not least of which has been the interaction I have had with passionate licensed advisers who share our statutory responsibility of protecting the consumers of immigration advice and New Zealand’s reputation as a migration destination.
+I am looking forward to the new role however I will miss many aspects of being the Registrar of Immigration Advisers.
+I am pleased to be staying in the MBIE family and no doubt our paths may cross again.

 I am pleased to announce that Simon van Weeghel has been appointed the Registrar of Immigration Advisers (acting), and in the New Year a full recruitment process will be undertaken.
-Simon brings over a decade of experience in the public sector, and for the last two and a half years has worked at the Immigration Advisers Authority (IAA) as an investigator specialising in complaints against licensed immigration advisers.
-Prior to this Simon worked in various roles for the New Zealand Customs Service and Aviation Security Service, including six years at Auckland airport where he worked closely with INZ to identify non-compliance at the border.
+Simon brings over a decade of experience in the public sector, and for the last two and a half years has worked at the IAA as an investigator specialising in complaints against licensed immigration advisers.
+Prior to this Simon worked in various roles for the New Zealand Customs Service and Aviation Security Service, including six years at Auckland airport where he worked closely with Immigration New Zealand to identify non-compliance at the border.

-Our 2019 webinars remain available to view on the IAA website.
-In this newsletter you will also find an expression of interest process for the 2020 Licensed Adviser Reference Group and some new resources to support employees and employers from Employment New Zealand.
+Our 2019 webinars remain available to view, in this newsletter you will also find an expression of interest process for the 2020 Licensed Adviser Reference Group and some new resources to support employees and employers from Employment New Zealand.

-I would like to thank you for your commitment to acting in the best interest of those who receive immigration advice and for your support of me as Registrar during my term.
+I would like to thank you for your commitment to acting in the best interest of those that receive immigration advice and for your support of me as Registrar during my term.

 I hope you all have a very safe and enjoyable Christmas and New Year and return with the same passion you brought to your work in 2019.